alshedivat/al-folio/_pages/about.md

 ---

 This is my website, where I will share my upcoming research projects, write about papers I've read recently and will also host code for my published papers.
+Currently, looking for admissions into a PhD programme and in search for professors to work with.